How to enhance readability for your website content and blog posts

 Now, here’s something you need to know – even with good SILO, well-segmented content, awesome colours, graphics and clearly defined Call To Actions (CTA), your website visitors still NEED TO UNDERSTAND THE MESSAGE you are trying to pass across.

 This is one big challenge most business start-ups face which unfortunately increases their website bounce rates.

 Simple and clean fonts like Arial, Times New Roman or Verdana enhances the readability of your website content.
 Decorative fonts, which include those named Informal, or Chiller, may give your website page or post more personality.
 They help make your content stand out from ordinary typefaces.

 After much research and successful surveys (using Abuja, Nigeria as a case study), I am giving out the following actionable tips as a deliberate attempt to get you familiar with the best and effective ways to enhance readability for your website content and blog posts.

-Let’s get familiar with the use of use of headings, sub-headings, paragraph, breaks and other text formatting tags for websites and blog posts.
+Let’s get familiar with the use of headings, sub-headings, paragraphs, breaks and other text formatting tags for websites and blog posts.